devtron-labs/tutorials/content/docs/Reference/Global Configurations/User Access/_index.md

 ### **3. Manage Chart Group Permissions**

-The chart group permissions for the group will be managed in the same as **Manage chart group permissions for users**.
+The chart group permissions for the group will be managed in the same way as for the users.
 For reference, check [Manage chart group permissions for users](https://docs.devtron.ai/docs/reference/global-configurations/user-access/#4-manage-chart-group-permissions)